liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 The last step is to evaluate the overall expression.
 The "collides" Boolean trace is combined with the "moves away" Boolean trace in the `Implies` processor.
 For a given event *e*, the output of this processor will be `true` when, if *p*<sub>1</sub> and *p*<sub>2</sub> collide in *e*, then *p*<sub>1</sub> will have moved away from *p*<sub>2</sub> three events later.

 Furthermore, various kinds of analyses can also be conducted on the execution of the game.
-For example, one may be interested in watching the realtime number of Pingus possessing a particular skill, leading to a query such as:
+For example, one may be interested in watching the real time number of Pingus possessing a particular skill, leading to a query such as:

-- Determine the realtime proportion of all active Pingus that are Blockers.
+- Determine the real time proportion of all active Pingus that are Blockers.

 Such a query involves, for each event, the counting of all Pingus with a given skill with respect to the total number of Pingus contained in the event.
-This is a much easier query than the previous one; it can be implemented as in te following diagram:
+This is a much easier query than the previous one; it can be implemented as in the following diagram:

 {@img doc-files/pingus/SkillChart.png}{The processor chain for computing the proportion of Pingus of each skill.}{.6}